How To Make Ginger Paste?

 About Ginger Paste

-Ginger Paste (Ginger Puree) is a popular culinary ingredient made using fresh ginger roots that have been finely ground into a smooth, aromatic paste.
+Ginger Paste (Ginger Puree) is a popular culinary ingredient made from fresh ginger roots, finely ground into a smooth, aromatic paste.

-- Homemade ginger paste tastes better than the store-bought ginger paste.
+- Homemade ginger paste tastes better than store-bought.

 - It is free of artificial colors and preservatives.